 - Geographic Segmentation

-What exactly can Geographic Segmentation do for you?
+So, what exactly can Geographic Segmentation do for you?
 I’m so glad you asked.

-Geographic Segmentation Breaks Down Language Barriers
+Breaks Down Language Barriers

 For example, Los Angeles has more native Spanish speakers than English speakers.
 Obviously, a Spanish language ad-placement could be risky in some areas.
 Although, in a place like L.A., brands can delight and surprise non-English speakers in their preferred language.